hritikbharucha/Custom_Porechop_ABI/README.md

 --custom_adapters / -cap [path_to_file]
 ```

-By default, Porechop stores its database of adapters in the adapter.py file.
-This options allows you to use a  set custom adapters without editing the adapter.py file.
+By default, Porechop uses a database of adapters, stored in the adapter.py file.
+The flag -cap  allows you to use a  set custom adapters without editing the adapter.py file.
 These adapters are only used at runtime, not added to the adapter.py file.
 Custom adapters must be stored in a text file following this format:
 ```